-Verve also marks NHT’s first use of “coaxially mounted” drivers, and represents “the first of a number of lifestyle approaches” to selling speakers, said executive Chris Byrne.
+Verve also marks NHT’s first use of “coaxially mounted” drivers, and represents “the first of a number of lifestyle approaches” to selling speakers, said managing director Chris Byrne.
 Dealers are less inclined to buy a company’s series of speakers and more inclined to buy an application or solution, he said.

 Verve’s two three-way satellites feature shallow depths, narrow widths, curvy baffle, integrated speaker stands and wall-mount option.
 They and a powered subwoofer are in gloss black to match the color of the newest flat-panel TVs.